wire report

 What happened

-According to The Guardian’s source item, US southern states rush to redraw electoral maps to dilute Black voting power, Louisiana, Alabama, Tennessee and more are pushing to eliminate Democratic districts after supreme court ruling US southern states are rushing to redraw congressional maps to eliminate Democratic districts and dilute the influence of Black voters in electing candidates, a bare-knuckled blitz occurring even in some states where voting in congressional primaries has begun, and prompted by the US supreme court’s decision gutting section 2 of the Voting Rights Act.
+According to The Guardian’s report, US southern states rush to redraw electoral maps to dilute Black voting power, Louisiana, Alabama, Tennessee and more are pushing to eliminate Democratic districts after supreme court ruling US southern states are rushing to redraw congressional maps to eliminate Democratic districts and dilute the influence of Black voters in electing candidates, a bare-knuckled blitz occurring even in some states where voting in congressional primaries has begun, and prompted by the US supreme court’s decision gutting section 2 of the Voting Rights Act.
 Tennessee Republicans have already enacted a new map , carving up the majority-Black city of Memphis into three different congressional districts to get rid of the state’s lone Democrat in Congress.
 Louisiana, the state at the center of the supreme court’s Voting Rights Act decision, is on the verge of implementing a new map that would eliminate the seat of one of the state’s two Black Democrats in Congress.
 Alabama has successful

 Context